 Also, provide extra depth so the plants can easily absorb and transport water.
 It also helps them to get nutrients from the soil, helping them to achieve the optimum height.

 Requirements for Growing Roma Tomatoes

 Water your plants regularly.
-Growing roma tomatoes require plenty of water.
-In colder climates take care in watering, especially if grown in partially shaded spot.
+Growing Roma tomatoes require plenty of water.
+In colder climates, take care of watering, especially if grown in a partially shaded spot.